ChrisWcs/letstestreactapps/README.md

 # Purpose of Repository

-This repository demonstrates how to use react-testing-library which is an excellent library made by Kent C. Dodds.
+This repository demonstrates how to use [react-testing-library](https://github.com/kentcdodds/react-testing-library).

 # Installation
  - npm install